gr-blog/gregros.dev/posts/web/02/but-what-is-an-iframe.post.md

 While the security features of iframes normally only work between different sites, it’s possible to enable them for the same site too.

-This can be used to isolate different areas of the same webpage from each other.
-Each area can have its own codebase and security standards, and some areas can be used to run less-trusted code in a kind of sandbox, out of which said code shouldn’t be able to escape from.
+This lets us isolate different areas of the same webpage from each other.
+Each area can have its own codebase and security standards.

-Another variant on the security zone architecture is used by some web development platforms, where a single webpage is going to contain content from both the platform as a whole, as well as content from specific web application.
-That can include custom JavaScript.

-Such platforms frequently make use of iframes to separate the two, so that a user’s web application can’t be used as an attack vector for the platform as a whole.
+Some web platforms use this approach to separate the user's web app from the platform's own infrastructure.
+This stops web apps from being attack vectors for the platform as a whole.

-Other times, iframes are used for browser-based development platforms in order to execute potentially untrusted code in a closed-off environment.

 # Conclusion

 In this article, I’ve tried to give a general, top-down view of the benefits of iframes, how they work, and why you might want to use one.

-However, iframes aren’t like a function or event a development technique — they’re a major piece of client-side architecture, one that can be as complicated as the entire rest of the webpage.
+However, iframes aren’t like a function or event a development technique – they’re a major piece of client-side architecture, one that can be as complicated as the entire rest of the webpage.

 I hope that you’ll join me on future deep dives into this topic, as I feel it’s the only way to do it justice.